austintgriffith/retropgf3-split-script/README.md

 step 4) copy outputted list from running index.js into a new https://splits.org on optimism

-step 5) yolo eth from mainnet ethereum to the split address using [https://app.hop.exchange](https://app.hop.exchange/)
+step 5) yolo eth from mainnet ethereum to the split address using a custom recipient on [https://app.hop.exchange](https://app.hop.exchange/)

 ⚠️ the split contract only exists on Optimism!!
 Only send to oeth:0xB36d44a6abcCFb342292D488A074D1bE782D9A38